 With Southern Hemisphere winemaking experience under her belt, it was back to France to take charge of all aspects of winemaking at Domaine Aubrespy in the Côteaux du Languedoc.

-Three years later, recognising Morvane as a passionate, generous and perfectionist winemaker, we managed to persuade her to join the Boutinot Rhône estate.
+Three years later, recognising Morvane as a passionate, generous and perfectionist winemaker, we persuaded her to join the Boutinot Rhône estate.
 “I definitely like the ethos of Boutinot Rhône – I’m a bit of a perfectionist and Eric and the rest of the guys at Boutinot believe that great wine starts with great fruit, which means a lot of time in vineyards making sure the grapes are at their best, which is great for me”.